Rob Whiteford: Ultimate Fighting Championship

 Whiteford made his promotional debut on 26 October 2013, as a short notice replacement for an injured Mike Wilkinson and faced Jimy Hettes at UFC Fight Night 30.
 Hettes defeated Whiteford via submission (triangle choke) in the second round.

 Whiteford faced Daniel Pineda on 15 March 2014 at UFC 171.
 Whiteford defeated Pineda via unanimous decision.

 Whiteford was expected to face Dennis Siver on 4 October 2014 at UFC Fight Night 53.
 However, Whiteford was forced out of the bout in mid-September with an injury and replaced by Charles Rosa.

 Whiteford faced Paul Redmond on 18 July 2015 at UFC Fight Night 72.
 He won the fight via knockout in the first round.

 Whiteford faced Darren Elkins on 24 October 2015 at UFC Fight Night 76.
 He lost the fight by unanimous decision.

 Whiteford faced Lucas Martins on 10 April 2016 at UFC Fight Night 86.
 Whiteford lost the fight via split decision and was subsequently released from the promotion.

 Bellator MMA

 After three straight wins in Absolute Championship Berkut, Whiteford signed with Bellator.
 He made his promotional debut against Sam Sicilia at Bellator London 2 on November 23, 2019.
 Despite being knocked down multiple times during the bout, Whiteford came back and knocked Sicilia out with only six seconds left in the final round.

 Whiteford faced Andrew Fisher on October 1, 2021 at Bellator 267.
 After being eye poked three times, Whiteford was unable to continue and the bout was called a no contest.

 Whiteford faced Daniel Weichel on May 13, 2022 at Bellator 281.
 He lost the bout via TKO stoppage in the first round.

+After a 2 year layoff, Whiteford faced fellow UFC veteran Roger Huerta in the co-main event of PFL Europe 3 on September 28, 2024.
+He would win the fight via unanimous decision.